Research Help: Find Journal Articles

 4. Obtain copies of the articles cited in the journal index.

 a.
 If the database itself provides unrestricted access to the full text of the article, then print from there.
-(Academic Search Premier is one example.)
+(Academic Search Complete is one example.)

 b.
 If the database does not provide full text, click the "Get it!" button and follow the links.
 If "Get it!" does not turn up a full-text source for your article, you will be given options for searching the library's print holdings or requesting the article through the library's interlibrary loan service, ILLiad.